ShaheenHossain/eagle-12.1/README.md

 Eagle
 ----

-Eagle ERP is a suite of web based open source business apps.
+Eagle is a suite of web based open source business apps.

-The main Eagle ERP include an <a href="http://www.eagle-erp.com">Customer Relation Management CRM</a>,
+The main Eagle include an <a href="http://www.eagle-erp.com">Customer Relation Management CRM</a>,
 <a href="http://www.eagle-erp.com">Website Builder</a>,
 <a href="http://www.eagle-erp.com">eCommerce</a>,
 <a href="http://www.eagle-erp.com">Warehouse Management</a>,